 It’s called CLEAR because it is almost completely transparent.
 In actuality, there is a faint amber tint but in a tablespoon it appears transparent.
 Let your components shine through.
 It is also nearly odorless.

 Question: what about linseed oil?

 (1) It must be industrially boiled so that it will eventually dry.
 Boiled linseed oil retains the label “boiled” but no longer is.
 The equivalent chemistry is done today with additives that are usually not specified.
-Toxics in these additives (heavy metals) are in very low quantity and, besides, boiled linseed oil is intended as a paint or paint ingredient.
+There are toxics in these additives (heavy metals) as boiled linseed oil is intended as an ingredient for paint.
 Why risk if there’s an alternative?

 (2) “Boiled” linseed oil dries by oxidizing.
 In a warm and humid atmosphere drying can take two weeks; too long for an event in process.
 Oxidation releases heat and anything flammable (textiles, paper towels, wood chips) containing “boiled” linseed oil will catch fire, with near certainty.
 Closing the container limits oxygen so the fire may be delayed.
 This tendency to burst into flames makes “boiled” linseed oil a substance to handle with care.

 (1) Apply as you presently use oil.
 Many add to a freshly laced wheel, dripping into the partly occupied nipple bore and around the nipple head to wet the nipple-to-rim seat.

 (2) Others prefer dipping nipples in oil, draining, and then sorting.
 Wheel Fanatyk’s Nipple Bath and Nipple Shuffler support this approach.
 Pick up each pre-oiled nipple from the Shuffler with a pointed tool like EVT’s Mulfinger or our Nipple Inserter.
 Then start the nipple on a spoke.
 CLEAR’s high viscosity means plenty is on the nipple even weeks after a soak-drain.